cwilmott/digitalgeographies/studios/studio2_internetarchive.md

 Now, return to your github.io pages repository.

-Create a new folder called /studio2/index.htm .
+Create a new file called studio2.htm .
 Copy and paste the code from your Atom file into your github file.
 Then, in the studio2 folder, select `Upload` and upload `The Universal Black Pages_files` folder.

 Now, test your webpage works!
 And remember to copy and paste it into the #studio Slack channel as a comment under your game screenshot!